 GitHub, Inc.'s score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 GitHub, Inc., headquartered in the US, currently does not have specific carbon emissions data available for recent years.
 As a current subsidiary of Microsoft Corporation, GitHub's climate commitments and reduction initiatives are aligned with those of its parent company.
-Microsoft has set ambitious targets to reduce its carbon footprint, including commitments to achieve carbon negativity by 2030 and to remove all carbon it has emitted since its founding in 1975 by 2050.
-While GitHub does not report its own emissions figures, it benefits from the cascading climate initiatives of Microsoft, which include participation in the Science Based Targets initiative (SBTi), the Carbon Disclosure Project (CDP), and the RE100 initiative, all aimed at promoting transparency and accountability in corporate climate action.
-These initiatives reflect a broader commitment to sustainability and reducing greenhouse gas emissions across the corporate family.
-As GitHub continues to align with Microsoft's climate strategies, it is expected to contribute to these overarching goals, although specific reduction targets or achievements for GitHub itself have not been disclosed.
+Microsoft has set ambitious targets to reduce its carbon footprint, including commitments to become carbon negative by 2030 and to remove all carbon it has emitted since its founding in 1975 by 2050.
+While GitHub does not report its own emissions figures, it benefits from the cascading climate initiatives and targets established by Microsoft.
+These initiatives include participation in the Science Based Targets initiative (SBTi), the Carbon Disclosure Project (CDP), and the RE100 commitment to 100% renewable energy.
+GitHub's climate strategy is thus integrated into Microsoft's broader sustainability goals, reflecting a commitment to addressing climate change through significant corporate responsibility.
+As of now, GitHub has not specified its own reduction targets or achievements, but it is expected to align with the industry-leading practices set forth by Microsoft.

 Access structured emissions data, company-specific emission factors, and source documents